 The CPU is actually one of the most important pieces of the puzzle when deciding on your server’s specifications.

-You can outfit your server with either a single processor or dual processors, depending on your needs.
+For your specs, you can go with either a single processor or dual processor, depending on your needs.
 Dual processors give you at least twice the amount of processing power of a single processor, even more in some cases.

 The clock speed and number of cores both have a bearing on performance, so don’t only look at the clock speed (GHz) when comparing.

 More cores at a lower clock speed can offer faster performance in a lot of cases.
 More cores mean the CPU can work on more things at the same time.

 Dual processors with a higher number of cores multiply the processing power even further.